 The position of the core will vary with individual receivers because of the tolerance of C1 and C3 and the nominal inductance of individual coils.
-Usually the input filter will peak with the core set at about two complete turns downwards from the position where the core is flush with the top of the coil former.
+Usually the input filter will peak with the core set at about 2 to 21⁄2 complete turns downwards from the position where the core is flush with the top of the coil former.